HKang42/HKang42.github.io/_posts/2020-06-26-DBSCAN_Implementation.md

 ![KMeans_Example](/img/DBSCAN_Figure_1.png){: .center-block :}

-<font size="2"> *The above examples was taken from an article that provides an in-depth explanation of k-means centroid clustering.
-[K-means Clustering: Algorithm, Applications, Evaluation Methods, and Drawbacks](https://towardsdatascience.com/k-means-clustering-algorithm-applications-evaluation-methods-and-drawbacks-aa03e644b48a).</font>
+<font size="2"> The above examples was taken from an article that provides an in-depth explanation of k-means centroid clustering. <a href="https://towardsdatascience.com/k-means-clustering-algorithm-applications-evaluation-methods-and-drawbacks-aa03e644b48a">K-means Clustering: Algorithm, Applications, Evaluation Methods, and Drawbacks</a>.</font>

 Unfortunately, methods like these have a few shortcomings.
 For example, what happens if you don't know how many clusters there should be?
 What happens if the points follow a pattern that can't be made using centroids?
 What about outliers that shouldn't be placed in a cluster?
 The figure below illustrates a few different patterns where K-means succeeds or fails to create good clusters.